LatinoLife's Outreach Programme Celebrates 10 Years

 Fernando then taught a group of 15 children a special choreography based on the moves of footballers, which they joined him to perform on at LatinoLife in the Park

-Rebecca Godfrey, head of dance, Coleridge Primary: “Raquel Greenberg came to teach six Tango sessions for children in Years 4, 5 and 6.
+Rebecca Godfrey, Head of Dance: “Raquel Greenberg came to teach six Tango sessions for children in Years 4, 5 and 6.
 Raquel was brilliant with the children and they really enjoyed the opportunity to learn Tango and then perform it…”

-We ran a Latin American football tournament, and got teams from Haringey Schools to represent different Latin American countries.
-We got embassies to sponsor the teams with shirts.
-Years later, one of our winners, got a scholarship to Stanford which he then turned down to go to Oxford
+We ran 'Mini Copa Americas' Latin American football tournaments where the teams represented different Latin American countries, for 5 years involved Haringey, Hascjney, Camden and Islington Schools.
+We got embassies to sponsor the teams by providing shirts.
+Years later, one of our winners, got a scholarship to Man City Academy, which he then left to go to Oxford University.

-Marco Santana, the charismatic Brazilian batucada leader behind Tribo, spent 6 weeks in rokesly primary school creating a samba group who perfromed at LatinoLife in the Park
+Marco Santana, the charismatic Brazilian batucada leader behind Tribo, spent six weeks in Rokesely Primary School alomg with Robin Lurie.
+The result was Samba Haze, who then performed at LatinoLife in the Park.

-We sent Fadi, one of the UK’s leading salsa teachers, into Ashmount School to teach the children the wonders of Salsa dancing for six weeks.
-At the end of this they were rewarded with a trip to see the Latin musical ‘In the Heights’ written by Lin-Manuel Miranda.
+We sent Fadi, one of the UK’s leading salsa teachers, into Ashmount School to teach children the wonders of salsa dancing.
+At the end of the six weeks learning salsa the children were rewarded with a trip to see the Latin musical ‘In the Heights’ written by Lin-Manuel Miranda.

 Jess Keen, dance teacher and school trip volunteer.
 "It was such as treat for our children to go to a West End Musical with a different twist, showing how Latin culture contributes to contemporary culture."

-We sent DJ Jose Luis into Parkview Secondary School in Haringey to teach students DJing skills and answer questions about his career
+We sent DJ Jose Luis into Parkview Secondary School to teach students DJing skills and answer questions about his career as a DJ and events producer.

-Idalina Figueira de Abreu, Head of languages, park view secondary school: "The DJ session with the kids was amazing.
+Idalina Figueira de Abreu, Head of Languages: "The DJ session with the kids was amazing.
 The students enjoyed it so much, some of them are still talking about it.
 Jose Luis was outstanding with the children and has definitely inspired some into DJing, as a hobby and even some as future careers.”

-LatinoLife director Amaranta Wright gave an assembly at Highgate Wood Secondary school, to encourage kids to take up language learning.
+LatinoLife director Amaranta Wright gave an assembly at Highgate Wood secondary school, to encourage young people to take up language learning.

-Jess Taylor, school governor, Highgate Wood Secondary school “Amaranta's talk about her experiences and her work brings languages to life for lots of children at a time when sadly there is little funding or focus on languages in the educational system.”
+Jess Taylor, school governor, Highgate Wood: “Amaranta's talk about her experience building her career and business brings languages to life for lots of children at a time when sadly there is little funding or focus on languages in the British educational system.”

-Andrew Smith, Professor of Urban Experiences, University of Westminister “Latinolife is consistently seen as making a positive contribution to the city, for its inclusivity and low environmental impact, which is why we invited amaranta and jose to come in to talk to our under-graduate students.”
+Andrew Smith, Professor of Urban Experiences, University of Westminister: “Latinolife is consistently seen as making a positive contribution to the city, for its inclusivity and low environmental impact, which is why we invited Amaranta to come in to talk to our under-graduate students.”

 Latest Content